wjladams/wjladams.github.io/index.md

 permalink: /
 ---

-1. This is here to help Jekyll Make TOC as ordered list.
-This text is ignored {:toc}

----
+This is a place for Dr. Bill Adams to post some of his current and past work.

 # Montessori Mathematics
 Since 2016, I have volunteered at my children's Montessori school, teaching